wavejumper/codoxify/README.md

 ### docsify configuration

-edit `./target/docs/index.html` and configure docsify as such:
+Edit `./target/docs/index.html` and configure docsify as such:

 ```javascript
     window.$docsify = {